Smart Contract Audit Cost: 2026 Complete Pricing Guide

 Large-scale protocols handling significant user funds require enterprise-grade auditing.
 These engagements involve senior auditor teams, extended timelines, and exhaustive manual code review.
 Moreover, enterprise audits often include post-deployment monitoring, formal verification options, and optional re-audit services.
 Bridges, lending markets, and multi-chain aggregators typically fall here.
 They represent the gold standard for high-value blockchain projects that cannot afford security oversights.

-Understanding blockchain security audit pricing at the firm level requires looking beyond generic ranges.
+Understanding top blockchain audit firm pricing requires looking beyond generic ranges.
 Each leading firm operates with a different rate structure, specialization, and engagement model.
 Below is an estimated overview based on publicly reported engagements and community-sourced data as of 2026.
 Use these figures as a starting benchmark, then request formal quotes for your specific scope.

 Trail of Bits

 Trail of Bits audit pricing starts at approximately $50,000 and frequently exceeds $150,000 for complex protocols.
 Their estimated hourly rate runs $300–$500 per senior engineer.
 They specialize in high-stakes DeFi infrastructure, cryptographic implementations, and formal verification work.
 Therefore, their pricing reflects a deep, research-grade methodology rather than a volume-based model.
-Trail of Bits is widely regarded as the most technically rigorous firm in the industry, making their premium entirely justifiable for protocols managing significant TVL.
+Trail of Bits is widely regarded as the most technically rigorous firm in the industry.

 OpenZeppelin

-OpenZeppelin audits typically range from $30,000 to $100,000+ depending on scope.
+OpenZeppelin audit cost typically ranges from $30,000 to $100,000+ depending on scope.
 Their team is especially well regarded for ERC-standard token contracts, governance systems, and upgradeable proxy patterns.
-Additionally, their familiarity with their own widely used libraries can reduce engagement time for projects that build on OpenZeppelin’s framework.
+Additionally, their deep familiarity with their own widely used libraries can reduce engagement time for projects that build on OpenZeppelin’s framework.
 Consequently, teams already using OpenZeppelin contracts may find their audits both more efficient and more cost-effective.

 CertiK

 CertiK operates at high volume and offers more accessible entry-level pricing starting around $10,000.
 However, they also handle large enterprise engagements exceeding $100,000.
-Their CertiK Skynet platform provides ongoing on-chain monitoring as a useful add-on service.
+Their CertiK Skynet platform provides ongoing on-chain monitoring as an add-on service.
 Therefore, teams seeking a combination of pre-launch auditing and post-deployment surveillance often find CertiK’s bundled offerings appealing.
-Their public audit leaderboard also provides useful marketing visibility for audited projects.
+Their public audit leaderboard also delivers useful marketing visibility for audited projects.

 Halborn